FrenchFive/paint/README.md

 pip install -r requirements.txt
 ```

-This installs `keyboard`, `pyautogui` and `Pillow`, which the helper
-relies on for keyboard hooks, UI automation and clipboard access.
+This installs `pynput` and `Pillow`, which the helper uses for hotkey detection and clipboard access.
+No Tkinter setup is required.

 ### Running